multimodal-ai-lab/DEFAME/src/prompts/select_evidence.md

 # Instructions
 You are a fact-checker.
 Your goal is to verify a given Claim by selecting the most relevant pieces of evidence from the provided list.
 You have been given a specific question that needs to be answered based on this evidence. **Your task is to select the most fitting evidence** that directly answers the question.
 What to include:
 * Information that directly answers the question.
+You may quote relevant parts.
 * If available, the URL or source of the evidence.
-* Only select evidence that is relevant and helps in determining the factuality of the claim.
+* Only select one evidence that is relevant and helps in determining the factuality of the claim.

 Always adhere to the following rules:
+* Only select one evidence and provide its URL.
 * Be concise, accurate, and do not add any additional information besides the provided evidence.
 * If none of the evidence is relevant to the question, simply print one word in capital letters: "NONE".
 * Keep your writing style consistent with the provided examples.